 I’ve practiced, studied and have been trained in many types of Yoga and have learned they are all great and are packed filled with endless benefits.
 To me, Yoga is the only one true action that gives back equally “what you put in is what you get out”.

-Vinyasa Yoga is where I am today.
+On a hiatuses is where I am today managing my studio expanding and evolving .
 I teach very intimately and close with the people who visit my studio.
 I believe that a trust and a connection should be felt while teaching and practicing Yoga, something I learned early on from my first Yoga teacher, a wonderful and colorful person who I hold dearly and continues to be an inspiration.
-Sat Nam

 My Yoga journey began over 10 Years ago in 110 degree room in Los Angeles Ca. After my first Bikram Yoga Class I knew Yoga was for me.
 I soon found myself practicing several styles of Yoga Bikram, Hatha, Ashtanga and Iyengar.
 I soon realized it does not matter what style of Yoga you practice as long as you practice.